HL7/fhir-shorthand/input/pagecontent/tutorial.md

 🍎   `$ ./_genonce.sh`

-This will run the HL7 FHIR IG generator, which might several minutes to complete.
+This will run the HL7 FHIR IG generator, which may take several minutes to complete.

 After the publisher is finished, open the file **/FishExample/build/output/index.html** to see the resulting IG.

-Under artifacts menu, the IG contains two profiles, FishPatient and Veterinarian.
-However, if you look more closely, they don't yet have any differentials.
+If you click on the Artifacts Summary item in the menu, you will see that the IG contains two profiles, FishPatient and Veterinarian.
+If you look at each of them, you will notice that they have minimal differentials.
+The only way in which they differ from their base resource is that they require at least one name.

 ### Step 6: Setting Cardinalities in a Profile

 It is not widely known, but FHIR is designed to be used for veterinary medicine as well as human.
 For a non-human patient, we need to record the species.
 The Patients in this Tutorial are going to be various species of fish 🐟.

 Since fish don't get legally married (although some species do pair bond) and they don't communicate in a human language, the first thing we'll do in the FishPatient profile is eliminate these elements.
-To do this, open the file **FishPatient.fsh** in your favorite plain-text editor, and add the following rules after `Description` line:
+To do this, open the file **FishPatient.fsh** in your favorite plain-text editor, and add the following rules after the last non-blank line in the file:

 ```
 * maritalStatus 0..0